When to Breakup with Your Physician

 By Kimberly Blaker

-Your physician, which might even be an Online doctor, is one of the most essential people in your life when it comes to your health.
+Your physician is one of the most essential people in your life when it comes to your health.
 Your doctor should be someone with whom you feel comfortable discussing any health-related matter and whose knowledge you trust.
 You need a doctor who cares about your well-being and is accessible when you need one.
 Yet, sometimes, we fail to remember that a physician’s main job is to service and treat patients to the best of the doctor’s ability.
 If you feel that isn’t happening, it’s both your right and responsibility to your health to find a better fit.

 Still, choosing to leave your physician can be a big decision.
 So consider all of your options before making the big leap.